 - Spent over 50% of his time working in a managerial or technical capacity in the business for more than 3 years

 - He owns more than 5% of the shares

 Good news for Baz.
 This means that he will get the lifetime limit of €1,000,000 of sales proceeds at 10%.
 His CGT liability will now look like this

 As you will see from the figures Baz has saved €230,000 with Entrepreneurs Relief.

 The key to getting ER is that the company is carrying on a qualifying business up to the time the liquidator is appointed.
 So, in the case of Sunscreen Ltd, Baz could appoint the liquidator on a Thursday and stop trading one day later.

 Also, the liquidation must complete within a reasonable time period.
-Revenue regard 2 years as being reasonable.
+Revenue regards 2 years as being reasonable.

 Need help to exit your business?
 Call Deirdre on 051396703 and she will point you in the right direction.
-Or contact us and tells us a bit more about you and how we can help.
+Or start here and tells us a bit more about you and how we can help.